10 things to know before buying a home

 Buying a home can be very exciting.
 You stop giving your money to a landlord every month and start investing in something that’s actually yours.
 You have your own place to entertain friends and family, serve as your personal Fortress of Solitude and act as a home base to put down your roots in a community.

 Purchasing a home is a big step, though.
 For most people, their mortgage represents the biggest financial transaction they’ll ever make.
-With that in mind, it’s important to make sure you’ve considered all angles.
+With that in mind, it’s important to make sure you’ve considered all angles as a first time home buyer.

-Here are 10 things to consider before you hit the neighborhoods.
+Here are 10 things to consider in the home buying process before you hit the neighborhoods.

 1. Buying a home is still a worthy dream

-If you can afford it, it makes sense in many U.S. markets to buy a home.
+Home ownership comes with many rewards.
+If you can afford it, it makes sense in many US markets to buy a home.
 Let’s say you are on yearly contracts to rent.
 Odds are, your rent is going to go up a bit every year.
 How much depends on demand, but you don’t have payment certainty.

 With a house and a fixed-rate mortgage, payments stay steady over time.